shakfu/minihost/README.md

 # minihost

-A minimal audio plugin host library for loading and processing VST3, AudioUnit, and LV2 plugins.
-Provides a simple C API suitable for embedding in audio applications, and also Python bindings.
-Builds in headless mode by default (no GUI dependencies).
+minihost is an audio plugin host / library for loading and processing VST3, AudioUnit, and LV2 plugins.
+It provides a simple C API suitable for embedding in audio applications, Python bindings and builds in headless mode by default (no GUI dependencies).

 ## Features